davehasacat/airflow-stock-market-elt/README.md

 This project serves as a strong foundation for a robust financial data platform.
 The next steps for expanding this project include:

 * [ ] **Add Data Quality Monitoring**: Implement more advanced data quality checks and alerting (dbt tests) to monitor the health of the data pipeline and ensure the reliability of the data.
-* [ ] **Add a Variety of Backtesting Strategies**: Implement additional backtesting strategies beyond the current momentum-based approach to allow for more comprehensive analysis.
+* [ ] **Add Advanced Performance Metrics**: Enhance the backtesting results with more sophisticated metrics like Max Drawdown, Sortino Ratio, and Profit Factor.

 ## Documentation